Certified Mediator List (Updated 10/2/2018)

 For information on registering as a mediator in the Bankruptcy Court, please contact them at (305) 714-1800 or visit their website www.flsb.uscourts.gov, Mortgage Modification Mediation Program.

 Pursuant to S.D.
 Fla.
 L.R.
-16.2.B.(7), Compensation of Mediators, Mediators shall be compensated (a) at the rate provided by standing order of the Court, Administrative Order 2018-34 as amended from time to time by the Chief Judge, if the mediator is appointed by the Court without input or at the request of the parties; or (b) at such rate as may be agreed to in writing by the parties and the mediator, if the mediator is selected by the parties.
+16.2.B.(7), Compensation of Mediators, Mediators shall be compensated (a) at the rate provided by standing order of the Court, Administrative Order 2018-34, as amended from time to time by the Chief Judge, if the mediator is appointed by the Clerk on a blind, random basis; or (b) at such rate as may be agreed to in writing by the parties and the mediator, if the mediator is selected by the parties.
 Absent agreement of the parties to the contrary, the cost of the mediator’s services shall be borne equally by the parties to the mediation conference.
 A mediator shall not negotiate or mediate the waiver or shifting of responsibility for payment of mediation fees from one party to the other.
 All mediation fees payable under this rule shall be due within forty-five (45) days of invoice and shall be enforceable by the Court upon motion.